samuelsallee/PasswordSafe/README.md

   * dont forget to put `#export` on top of the cells you want to include in the product

-6. (optional) to deploy using github action, edit the `deploy.yml` file as appropriate `in most cases you should only edit the stack prefix `
+6. (optional) to deploy using github action, edit the `deploy.yml` file as appropriate `in most cases you should only edit the last line`
-  * edit stack prefix (line 75)

-7. to get github action to work properly, you need to add the required variables including
-  * DOCKER_HUB_ACCESS_TOKEN
-  * DOCKER_HUB_USERNAME
-  * PROD_AWS_ACCESS_KEY_ID
-  * PROD_AWS_SECRET_ACCESS_KEY

-8. go to [cloudformation](https://ap-southeast-1.console.aws.amazon.com/cloudformation) console to see the result
+7. go to [cloudformation](https://ap-southeast-1.console.aws.amazon.com/cloudformation) console to see the result

-# Known problems

-* if you can't build the layer with error such as version number not available, put in previous library version in requirements.txt

-* if build error during deployment, you need to manually delete the stack in console or cli `aws cloudformation delete-stack --stack-name <stackname>`